 The Foliage Report is a weekly report during the autumn tracking fall foliage change throughout the United States.
 The report is compiled by aggregating data from multiple sources into easily viewable maps.
 Currently, maps are published by The Washington Post, multiple websites, and The Fall Color Guy’s blog.

-The Foliage Report has also been featured on CBS Saturday Morning as well as around 40 local tv stations from California to Massachusetts.
+The Foliage Report has also been featured on CBS Saturday Morning, WeatherNation, FOX Weather, and FOX Business.
+As well as around 80 local tv stations from California to Massachusetts.

 The Foliage Report is owned and compiled by Kyle Cotner.